PX4/PX4-user_guide/en/flight_stack/controller_diagrams.md

    1. Saturate `thrust_z` with `MPC_THR_MAX`
    1. Saturate `thrust_xy` with `(MPC_THR_MAX^2 - thrust_z^2)^0.5`

-Implementation details can be found in `ControlMath.cpp`.
+Implementation details can be found in `PositionControl.cpp` and `ControlMath.cpp`.

 ### Multicopter Velocity Controller